 Bell vs. Telus coverage

-Telus has the largest network in Canada, with their 4G LTE service reaching over 99% of residents.
+Telus has the largest network in Canada, with its 4G LTE service reaching over 99% of residents.
 Telus and Bell share cell towers, allowing the carriers to build the biggest wireless networks in Canada while maintaining independent companies.
-Telus’ network covers 37% of the country’s land mass, making their network slightly bigger than Bell’s.
-That’s most evident in the north: the Telus network is in rural stretches of Canada–like the Yukon, Northwestern Territories, and Nunavut–where Bell’s coverage is minimal.
+Telus’ network covers 37% of the country’s land mass, making its network slightly bigger than Bell’s.
+That’s most evident in the north: The Telus network is in rural stretches of Canada–like the Yukon, Northwest Territories, and Nunavut–where Bell’s coverage is minimal.

 Want to see if Telus coverage is available near you?
-Use the interactive map below.
+Use the interactive coverage map below.

 Bell vs. Rogers coverage